 The Government of Karnataka has acknowledged this challenge and has undertaken significant efforts to improve urban water service levels in select cities, most recently through a World Bank-supported pilot project which provided continuous water supply to about 230,000 people in select wards of the cities of Belagavi, Kalaburagi and Hubballi-Dharwad.
 The government now intends to scale up this level of service delivery to the entire city of Hubballi-Dharwad, the second largest city of Karnataka.

-Under the KUWSMP, the Hubballi Dharwad Municipal Corporation has hired a professional water supply operating company to help make the necessary improvements to its water supply system, and to manage the refurbished system through a 12-year contract in accordance with strict performance criteria.
+Under the KUWSMP, the Hubballi Dharwad Municipal Corporation will hire a professional water supply operating company to help make the necessary improvements to its water supply system, and to manage the refurbished system through a 12-year contract in accordance with strict performance criteria.
 The municipality will retain ownership of the water supply assets and control of the service delivery set up.
-The project will help the Hubballi-Dharwad Municipal Corporation set up a city-level water utility that will take over water supply operations from the professional operating company at the end of its contract period.
+The Project will help the Hubballi-Dharwad Municipal Corporation set up a city-level water utility that will take over water supply operations from the professional operating company at the end of its contract period.

-The municipality will control tariff-setting in accordance with guidelines laid down by the state Government of Karnataka, which include provisions to ensure that the water tariff for lifeline consumption (up to 18KL per month) is kept at levels that poorer households can afford.
-The project will also ensure that poorer households are able to avail of the improved services by subsidizing household-level water connections.
+The municipality will control tariff-setting in accordance with guidelines laid down by the state Government of Karnataka, which include provisions to ensure that the water tariff for lifeline consumption (up to 8KL) is kept at levels that poorer households can afford.
+The Project will also ensure that poorer households are able to avail of the improved services by subsidizing household-level water connections.